sandeshAdhikary/beigemaps/README.md

    cd beigemaps
    docker build -t beigemaps .
    ```
 2. This will build an image called 'beigemaps' on your machine with the conda environment already set up.
-The docker-compose.yaml file defines a container (with a single GPU and appropriate volume mounts) using this remote image.
+The docker-compose.yaml file defines a container with a single GPU and appropriate volume mounts
    ```
    docker compose up -d
    ```